 The “fear period” is actually just a time of heightened sensitivity for pups.
 Typically these transient periods last for just a few days.
-It is important that extra care be taking during these times so that pups continue to learn only positive lessons; our training tasks are adjusted accordingly.
+It is important that extra care be taken during these times so that pups continue to learn only positive lessons; our training tasks are adjusted accordingly.

 I do very little novel stimulus work if any of the pups seem wary – there is still lots to do!
 Environmental challenges are appropriate, as are lessons about behaviors I will eventually put on cue.

-One of the cues I teach my pups is “let’s go.”
-Said plainly…lead the way pups!
+One of the cues I teach my pups is, “let’s go.”
+Said plainly…lead the way, pups!
 Puppies like to mill around at a person’s feet.
 Working dogs need to know there is a job to be done.
-When I give the pups this cue it means that I want them out in front of me and traveling forward with purpose.
+When I give the pups this cue, it means that I want them out in front of me and traveling forward with purpose.

-This is a great project to work on during a fear period because it is fun for the pups and it isn’t the slightest bit scary.
-I walk the fields with the pups several times a day and reinforce this cue with the enthusiasm in my voice.
+This is a great project to work on during a fear period because it is fun for the pups, and it isn’t the slightest bit scary.
+I walk the fields with the pups several times a day and reinforce this cue with enthusiasm in my voice.
 I add energy by clapping my hands or slapping the sides of my legs – and away we go!